-Frequent consumption of added sugar, sugar-sweetened beverages, or sugary sweets is associated with increased risk of breast cancer.
-This has been found to be true even for women who are not overweight or insulin resistant.
-Now a new study has reported that premenopausal women who drank at least one sugar-sweetened beverage per day had significantly higher risk of breast cancer than those who consumed fewer than one per month.
+Frequent consumption of sugar-sweetened beverages or sugary sweets is associated with increased breast cancer risk.
+This is true even for women who are not overweight or insulin resistant.
+Now a new study has reported that premenopausal women who have at least one sugar-sweetened beverage daily have higher risk of breast cancer.

 Sugar-sweetened beverages heighten BC risk